The Impact Assessment Special Interest Section (SIS-IA) was set up to achieve good environmental outcomes by:

 There is no additional membership fee to join.
 If you would like to become a member please contact the Chair at firstname.lastname@example.org.
 EIANZ members can join by logging into the EIANZ website, going to My Memberships, clicking on Update Details and then ticking the Impact Assessment SIS box under the Special Interest Section heading.

 The work program for the SIS-IA is developed and overseen by a management committee which meets around 5-6 times each year by teleconference.
 A number of other members of the SIS-IA are contributing to implementing the program through working groups.

 The membership of the management committee is:

-- Lachlan Wilkinson (Chair): Principal, Assessments & Approvals, JBS&G Australia, SA
+- Lachlan Wilkinson (Chair): Principal, Assessments & Approvals, JBS&G Australia, VIC

 - Garry Middle: Director, VisionEnvironment; Adjunct Senior Research Fellow, Curtin University, WA